Skip to main content

 • Lofts, efficiencies, studio apartments, and other residential leased properties that contain zero bedrooms

-• Hosing that had a construction permit obtained after 1978
+• Hosing constructed after 1978

 • Single rooms rented in a larger residential building

-• Short term rentals of 100 days or less
+• Short-term rentals of 100 days or less

 • The location of the work